veda-consulting-company/uk.co.vedaconsulting.mailchimp/README.md

 uk.co.vedaconsulting.mailchimp
 ==============================

-The new extension builds on the existing work done by the science gallery, adding the ability to pick the Mailchimp List the CiviCRM group should be integrated to aswell as making the entire process a much simpler one to setup.
+The new extension builds on the existing work done by the science gallery, adding the ability to pick the Mailchimp List the CiviCRM group should be integrated to as well as making the entire process a much simpler one to setup.

 For each Mailchimp list that you want to integrate, you set up a CiviCRM group.
 This will control the subscribers in that list.
 Add contacts to the group in CiviCRM and after pushing the sync button, those will be subscribed to your Mailchimp list.
-Remove contacts from the group in CiviCRM and they sync will unsubscribe them at Mailchimp.
+If you remove contacts from the group in CiviCRM, the sync will unsubscribe them at Mailchimp.
 If anyone clicks an unsubscribe link in a Mailchimp email, they are automatically removed from your CiviCRM group.